 "The review system we've subscribed to for the Titan Jewellery site is worth its weight in gold.
 Personal recommendations are our biggest source of new visitors, plus, about 10% of our sales are from returning customers, so we do very little advertising.

-"Being an online business enables me to fit work around my son, Callum.
-On a normal day, I work at my computer while he is at school, but I might also do some work in the evening.
+"Being an online business enabled me to fit work around my son, Callum.
+On a normal day, I used to work at my computer while he was at school, but then I would also do some work in the evening.
 The stop-start routine can make it feel like I'm working longer hours - but it's not true.